lucy inside of a cathode-ray tube tv holding an electric fish

-Lucy Delaney
+Lucy E Delaney

-about my work
+on my work

 interests